Lartu/ldpl/README.md

  * You can set the output file for the compiled binary with the `-o` flag.
 For example, if you want to name your program "dog", you could compile it with `ldpl -o=dog main.ldpl`.
  * `-v` and `--version` print out version info and release details.
  * `-h` and `--help` print this list of options.

+## How can I contribute to LDPL?

+You can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, etc. Check CONTRIBUTING.md (*to be linked in a minute, please wait!*) for more information.
+Anything is welcome, very, very welcome!

+Contributors are required to behave by the **Dragon Tamers' Code of Conduct** (*to be linked in a minute, please wait!*).

+If you want to talk to the rest of us, you can find the LDPL community at r/LDPL and via IRC on irc.freenode.net, channel #ldpl.
+Also on Telegram at https://t.me/ldpllang.
+The IRC and Telegram channels are bridged.
+You are welcome to open new LDPL channels anywhere else if you like.

+## Where can I get more help, if I need it?

+You are welcome to submit an issue to this repository, check the [LDPL website](http://ldpl.lartu.net) or join the community channels stated in the previous section.
+There are a few extra ways to get in touch with us stated on the website.

 ## License